NORTH SULAWESI INFORMATION PAGES

 • There is a ferry from Gorontalo to Pagimana/Central Sulawesi every other evening.
 From Pagimana by bemo, car, bus or anything to Ampana (4 to 6 hours).
 Stay one night in Ampana and take one of the boats to the Togians the next morning (none on Fridays!).
 The Black Marlin Dive Centre can arrange charters from Bunta (half way from Pagiamana to Ampana) in about 2-3 hrs to Kadidiri.

 • Alternatively you can travel to Ampana via Luwuk: from Manado by plane (twice a week: Monday and Saturday) or Pelni ship to Luwuk, then by bus on to Pagimana and Ampana.
-If you travel this way you can stay for a couple of days at the Maleo Cottages near Luwuk.
+If you travel this way you can stay for a couple of days at the Tompotika Cottages near Luwuk.
 Yani and her French husband Jerome are great hosts who can arrange everything for you: from snorkeling, diving and trekking to sailing and trips to Banggai.

 Accommodation and Diving